 - Increased sense of well-being

-Unlike both modafinil and kratom which work after the very first dose, mucuna can take time to become effective.
+Unlike both modafinil and kratom which work after the very first dose, mucuna often takes time to become effective.
 It can take a couple weeks of daily dosing to really notice mucuna's nootropic benefits.
 So if you decide to try it and don't notice any effects right away, be patient.
 You can learn more here: Mucuna Pruriens For Anxiety, Motivation, and Mood.

 4. Caffeine and L-Theanine